 Volcanica Kenya AA (Best runner up)

 Kenyan coffee, among several other African varieties, is known for its vibrant, flavorful brews.
 This particular offering from Volcanica is the best coffee to drink black overall, in our opinion.
 If you are new to the unaltered brew, this is a great place to start (and, honestly, you might never leave).

 The Kenya AA Coffee is a medium roast with a crisply sweet flavor with overtones of berry and citrus followed by a savory, winy aftertaste.
 The mouthfeel is light and smooth, so you won’t need to rely on added milk for a pleasant sip.

-Coffee Kult Colombian Huila (Runner Up)
+Koffee Kult Colombian Huila (best single-origin)

 Our runner up is Coffee Kult’s medium roasted, specialty-grade Colombian Huila coffee.
 It has a more chocolatey flavor profile, which is great for people who are looking for something a bit richer or bolder for their morning brew.

 Coffee Kult uses organically sourced 100% arabica beans and small-batch roasts them, so you know you’re getting the utmost in quality.
 The brew isn’t bitter, thanks to the medium roast, and the medium acidity helps make it balanced and smooth– another great choice for drinking black.

 Pilón Gourmet is one of our favorite brews to drink black.
 Despite being a dark roast, the richness of the flavors isn’t overpowered by the intensity of the roast level.
 It’s a freshly roasted, Cuban-style whole bean Arabica blend that is usually intended for espresso.